EPIC US ROAD TRIP DAYS 26-29THE APPALACHIANS - GEORGIA, NORTH CAROLINA, VIRGINIA & WEST VIRGINIA

 It’s all about the great outdoors in ‘Wild & Wonderful’ West Virginia, a mostly mountainous state and the only state to lie entirely within Appalachia.
 It’ll come as no surprise then to learn that the state boasts some rather pretty, picture-postcard antebellum mountain America architecture.

 Lewisburg, only some 15 miles west of the West Virginia-Virginia state line, is historic, not surprising really as most towns around here are.
 It’s also quaint, quaint & quiet; less than 4,000 people call it home.
 Nonetheless, it’s a popular place thanks its historic downtown and its numerous Civil War connections; held in late May each year, a re-enactment of the 1862 Battle of Lewisburg is one of the town’s big annual events.

 As quaint as Lewisburg is, we didn’t hang around too long.
 We had ground to cover.
-A lot of ground.
-It’s over 300 miles from Lewisburg to Lexington, Kentucky, our intended destination for this road trip day, longer of you take a detour.
+A lot of ground to cover.
+It’s over 300 miles from Lewisburg to Lexington, Kentucky, our intended destination for this road trip day, even longer if you take a detour.
 We did meaning Epic US Road Trip day 30 was yet another long but enjoyable day on the US road, something we’re fast running out of as we approach the end.

 THE UPPER MIDWEST || Wisconsin & Minnesota